 Keri-Lynn Wilson is a guest conductor of leading international opera companies and orchestras.
-This season, Ms. Wilson is conducting at the Bolshoi Opera (Don Carlo), the Bayrischer Rundfunk Orchestra (Romeo and Juliette), the NDR Orchestra (Carmen), and in Spain in Valencia (L’Elisir D’Amore) and Bilbao (Don Giovanni).
-She also makes her debut with the Canadian Opera Company (Tosca), and conducts the orchestras of Iceland and Prague, amongst other engagements.
+This season, Ms. Wilson conducts the season-opening, new production of Verdi’s Aida at the English National Opera in London, Il Barbiere di Siviglia at the Bayerische Staatsoper München, Rusalka in Prague and a new production of Bizet’s Carmen in Warsaw as well as orchestral concerts, including the Toronto Symphony, the Montreal Symphony and the Hungarian National Orchestra.
+Last season Ms. Wilson conducted at the Bolshoi Opera (Don Carlo), the Bayerischer Rundfunk Orchestra (Roméo and Juliette), the NDR Orchestra (Rigoletto), and in Valencia (L’Elisir D’Amore) and Bilbao (Don Giovanni).
+She also made her debut with the Canadian Opera Company (Tosca), and conducted the orchestras of Iceland and Prague, amongst other engagements.

 Ms. Wilson has conducted frequently at the Vienna State Opera, Mariinsky Theater, Munich Opera, Bolshoi Opera, Palermo Opera, Juilliard Opera, Israel Opera, Warsaw Opera, Bilbao Opera, and Montreal Opera.
 She has also conducted opera in Rome, Torino, Bari, Florence, Parma, Verona, Palermo, Oslo, Nice, Bucharest, Los Angeles, Leipzig, and Washington.
 Ms. Wilson has conducted orchestras in Paris, Los Angeles, Munich, Montreal, Toronto, St. Paul, Houston, Washington, Aachen, Leipzig, Moscow, St. Petersburg, Madrid, Bucharest, Jerusalem, Hong Kong, and Zagreb, amongst others.